DJ David Guetta puts luxury Miami pad up for sale, will accept 38 Bitcoin for it By Cointelegraph - Up News Info

 DJ David Guetta puts luxury Miami pad up for sale, will accept 38 Bitcoin for it

-Renowned French DJ David Guetta has put his luxury apartment on Miami Beach up for sale and will accept payments in and .
+Renowned French DJ David Guetta has put his luxury apartment on Miami Beach up for sale and will accept payments in (BTC) and Ether (ETH).

 Disclaimer: Fusion Media would like to remind you that the data contained in this website is not necessarily real-time nor accurate.
 All CFDs (stocks, indexes, futures) and Forex prices are not provided by exchanges but rather by market makers, and so prices may not be accurate and may differ from the actual market price, meaning prices are indicative and not appropriate for trading purposes.
 Therefore Fusion Media doesn`t bear any responsibility for any trading losses you might incur as a result of using this data.